 - aes128-cbc

 - aes192-cbc

-- aes256-cbc
+- · aes256-cbc

 - aes128-ctr

 - aes192-ctr

 - aes256-ctr

-5.2 Initial System Startup Process Overview
+5.2 Initial system startup process overview

-Figure 8: System Startup Flow displays the process for starting a system that has a removable compact flash.
+The following figure displays the process for starting a system that has a removable compact flash.
 This example assumes that the boot loader, BOF, and the image and configuration files are successfully located.
-For a system with a non-removable compact flash, the first step in Figure 8: System Startup Flow does not apply.
+For a system with a non-removable compact flash, the first step in the figure does not apply.